Jeremy Corbyn Gatecrashed Theresa May's First Facebook Live Appearance To Challenge Her To A TV Debate

 “Actually what I think is more important is that I, and he, take questions directly from the voters," May said.
 "I don’t think people get much out of seeing politicians have a go at each other.
 I think people want to hear directly."

 The Conservative leader added: "In answer to some of the points he’s made: 900,000 homes have been built since 2010.
 Under Labour we saw, I think housebuilding went down by 40/45%, homes purchased went down by 40%.
-We announced a new deal with councils and housing associations over the weekend to help them to be able to build more time, which after a period of time, 10-15 years, would be available under the right to buy."
+We announced a new deal with councils and housing associations over the weekend to help them to be able to build more time, which after a period of time, 10-15 years, would be available under the Right to Buy."

 Corbyn accused May of showing "weak leadership" by refusing to debate him.